Binissalem (DOP)

-Binissalem is a Spanish Denominación de Origen Protegida (DOP) (Denominació d'Origen Protegida in Catalan) for wines located around the town of Binissalem in the centre of the island of Majorca, (Balearic Islands, Spain).
+Binissalem is a Spanish Denominación de Origen Protegida (DOP) (Denominació d'Origen Protegida in Catalan) for wines located around the town of Binissalem in the centre of the island of Mallorca, Balearic Islands, Spain.

 History

 Grape growing and wine production was introduced to the island by the ancient Romans in the year 121 BC when Quintus Caecilius Metellus Pius took possession of the island for Rome.
-Pliny the Elder mentioned the wines of Majorca in his writings in the 1st century AD.
+Pliny the Elder mentioned the wines of Mallorca in his writings in the 1st century AD.

 During the centuries of Moorish dominion, grape growing and wine production did not disappear despite the prohibitions of the Koran, as when king Jaume I conquered the island in 1230, he was offered top quality wine as a peace offering.

-Before the arrival of the phylloxera plague at the end of the 19th century there were about 27,000 ha under vines in Majorca and exports were 300,000 hl of wine per year.
+Before the arrival of the phylloxera plague at the end of the 19th century there were about 27,000 ha under vines in Mallorca and exports were 300,000 hl of wine per year.
 After the devastation of the virus however, most of the vineyards were replaced by almond trees.
 In the late 20th century there was a revival of the wine industry due to the demand for quality wine by tourists.

-It acquired its DO status in 1991, the first of the two Majorcan DOPs to do so, the other being Plà i Llevant.
+It acquired its DO status in 1991, the first of the two Mallorcan DOPs to do so, the other being Plà i Llevant.